7 Unique Interactive Puzzle Toys To Keep Your Indoor Cat Entertained

 Inside the shell are adjustable boxes.
 They can be set to easier, moderate, or hard as your cat becomes more accustomed to the puzzle feeder.

 This feeder has three levels with seven sections total for the kibble to fall through.
 If you have a super food motivated cat, they’ll enjoy the harder difficulty level.

 If you’d like to start with a similar feeder box that’s easier, the Cat Amazing Sliders box will do the trick.

 My younger cat really enjoyed this box.
 She loves to stick her paws into crevices she finds around our house.

 The inner boxes are coated in a plant-based gloss coating to keep the pieces from wearing down quickly.
-All of the material and inks are cat safe and eco-friendly.
+All of the materials and inks are cat-safe and eco-friendly.

 Interactive Cat Puzzle Toy Overview